af83/ucengine-docs/core/events.md

 ### internal.user.role.delete

-Sent by U.C.Engine.
 It notifies that a user loose a role.

 Example: